kyntk/qiita-confetti/README.md

 ### Setting

-- Open an article page in Qiita
+- Open one of your article page in Qiita
 - Fill your user name in prompt form
 - You will get the highest endless praise when you receive LGTM!